colinjturney/wiz-api-projects-rbac/README.md

 * GCP_ROOT_ORG_LIST: A JSON representation of all root organizations that should be included from GCP.
 For each root organization this should include a "friendly name", the provider ID of the management group and a list of "burner" management groups if applicable.
 Example value: `"[{\"friendly_name\": \"GCP Org A\", \"group_id\": \"01234567890\", \"burner_list\": [\"01234567890\"]},{\"friendly_name\": \"GCP Org B\", \"group_id\": \"01234567890\", \"burner_list\": []}]"`
 * AWS_ROOT_WIZ_PROJECT_NAME: The name of the root Wiz project that will be used to group together all GCP-related folder projects and projects.
 * AWS_ROOT_ORG_LIST: A JSON representation of all root organizations that should be included from AWS.
 For each root organization this should include a "friendly name", the provider ID of the management group and a list of "burner" management groups if applicable.
 Example value: `"[{\"friendly_name\": \"AWS Org A\", \"group_id\": \"r-abcd\", \"burner_list\":[]},{\"friendly_name\": \"AWS Org B\", \"group_id\": \"r-abcd\", \"burner_list\":[]},{\"friendly_name\": \"AWS Org C\", \"group_id\": \"r-abcd\", \"burner_list\":[]}]"`
+* WRITE_MODE: `True` or `False`, depending on whether you want the script to attempt to actually create projects on Wiz.